sli6/ChessProject/ChessProject-Csharp/README.md

 * Although the test coverage was improved in the sprint, more improvement can be done.
 For example, the calls of the functions should be verified using unit tests.

 ## Discussions
-* MaxBoardWidth and MaxBoardHeight of ChessBoard class are not used outside the class.
-They can be changed to private.
 * The PieceFactory has not been used and was added from the architecture perspective.
-If we used pure TDD or Feature Oriented Design point of view, it should not have been added for the current sprint.
+If we used pure TDD or Feature Oriented Design point of view, it should not have been added in the current sprint.
 * The work in the sprint was pushed directly to the master branch.
-I should have created a feature branch and a pull request for review.
+It would be a better approch to creat a feature branch and a pull request to be merged to master for code review.